CaliStyle/trailpack-proxy-permissions/README.md

 module.exports = {
   //Role name to use for anonymous users
   defaultRole: 'public',
+  //Role name to add to users on create
+  defaultRegisteredRole: 'registered',
   // Name of the association field for Role under User model
   userRoleFieldName: 'roles',
   // add all models as resources in database on initialization